 Halifax is a tiny town located in the state of North Carolina.
-With a population of 162 people and just one neighborhood, Halifax is the 559th largest community in North Carolina.
-Halifax has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 161 people and just one neighborhood, Halifax is the 559th largest community in North Carolina.

-Being a small town, Halifax does not have a public transit system used by locals to get to and from work.
+Halifax is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Halifax is somewhat higher than in the average US city of 21.84%: 28.78% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Halifax is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.75% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Halifax in 2022 was $35,805, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $143,220 for a family of four.
+The per capita income in Halifax in 2022 was $35,788, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $143,152 for a family of four.

 Halifax is a somewhat ethnically-diverse town.
 The people who call Halifax home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Halifax residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Halifax include Irish, English, Yugoslavian, Other West Indian, and West Indian.